07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Description : add one unit to the database

-- Request : none
+- Request :

+{
+    "name":name of the unit,
+    "unitType":name of the unit type
+}

 - Parameters :

-1. name : name of the unit
-2. tokenUser : username of the user who creates unit
+1. tokenUser : username of the user who creates unit

 - Response :